Cascade Corporation

 GEO Group, Inc.

 Along with attorneys Andrew Free, Devin Theriot-Orr, and Meena Mentor, SGB filed suit against the GEO Group, Inc. in September 2017, alleging that GEO violated the Washington Minimum Wage Act by not paying minimum hourly wages to civil immigration detainees who worked for GEO in its voluntary work program at the Northwest Detention Center in Tacoma, Washington.
-The lawsuit is currently pending in the United States District Court for the Western District of Washington in Tacoma.

 Amended Class Action Complaint